 15. The Ballad of Jack and Rose

 Perhaps a bold pick for the list.
 ‘The Ballad Of Jack and Rose’ depicts the complex relationship between a father and a daughter who live on a secluded island commune.
 They both live peacefully in each other’s company but things turn increasingly complex when the father’s girlfriend decides to movie in with him and starts living in the same house.
-The film polarized critics with some criticizing the dramatic aspects of the film while others praised the film for its artistic merits and thematic ambitions.
+The film polarized critics with some criticizing the film’s dramatic aspects while others praised the film for its artistic merits and thematic ambitions.
 It’s subtly provocative in its exploration of the themes and despite the occasional narrative hiccups, it comes off as an incredibly satisfying experience partly due to Daniel Day Lewis’ heart-wrenching performance in the lead role.

 Read More: Best Movies of 1999